How To Improve The SEO Of Your Blog Posts In Squarespace

 6. Add alt text to SEO your images

-Wait!
-We haven’t quite finished with our images yet.
-Before they’re done, we need to add alt text.
+So you thought we were finished?
+Well, not quite yet!
+Before the images are done, we need to add alt text.
 To do this is also really easy in Squarespace.

 Click on edit, then Design and then select Caption below.
 (This may be already selected) Now, go ahead and write a caption below the image related to both the image and your page’s topic.